spsforks/SCons-scons-wiki/ReleaseHOWTO/SimplifiedReleaseProcedure.md

-# Simplified Release Procedure for 2012 and later
+# Current SCons Release Procedure

 The procedure has been used for all releases since 2.2.0.